-In June 2022, the Company received a favorable arbitrator ruling related to a matter with its third-party subcontractor and was awarded approximately \$11,304 in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses.
-The award has not met the criteria to be considered realizable as of December 31, 2022.
+In June 2022, the Company received a favorable arbitrator ruling related to a matter with its third party subcontractor and was awarded approximately \$11.3 million in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses.
+This arbitration ruling was affirmed by the appellate court in the country of the arbitration ruling on March 6, 2023.
+On May 2, 2023, the vendor appealed the ruling to the highest court there.
+The award has not met the criteria to be considered realizable as of March 31, 2023.
 As a result, the Company has not recognized any gain related to this settlement in its condensed consolidated statement of operations and comprehensive income (loss).